yazinsai/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_1_Write_your_first_prompt.md

 5. Tokyo Ghoul
 ```

-*Note: what you see may be different because each time GPT-3 runs, there is randomness injected in the model each time so that the outputs differ.*
+*Note: what you see may be different because each time GPT-3 runs, there is randomness injected in the model so that the outputs differ.*

 Pretty cool — these are animes that actually exist.
 That’s because GPT-3 was trained on a large amount of text on the internet.
 Be sure to ask it to write you something else (ex. something around movies, music, whatever).